smartrent/tortoise311/docs/connecting_to_a_mqtt_broker.md

 specification as a tuple, containing the transport type and an options list specific to the given transport.

-`Tortoise.Transport.Tcp` takes two options; the host name as a string, such as `"localhost"` or a four-tuple describing an IP-network address, such as `{127, 0, 0, 1}`.
+`Tortoise311.Transport.Tcp` takes two options; the host name as a string, such as `"localhost"` or a four-tuple describing an IP-network address, such as `{127, 0, 0, 1}`.
 An example where the TCP transport is used can be seen in the introduction to this article.

-The `Tortoise.Transport.SSL` is a bit more versatile in its configuration options.
+The `Tortoise311.Transport.SSL` is a bit more versatile in its configuration options.
 The most important additional options are:

   - `cacertfile` needs to point to a file with trusted CA